Ohio State Lima students learn about the history of Black coaches in the NFL

 Dr. Jessica Johnson discussed the history of Black coaches in the NFL and how the Rooney Rule has impacted the league.
 Johnson talked about the different processes that a franchise must go through in order to find their next head coach, and sometimes, African American candidates are often not included in the scouting process.

 "I often think that just because a candidate is African American or a person of color, you still have to think about what is the best cultural fit for the team.
-I interviewed Dave Dirin recently and one of the main points that he told me was that we're not saying that you have to answer this certain person, but it's just that the equal opportunity needs to be there," said Jessica Johnson, English professor at Ohio State Lima.
+I interviewed Dave Zirin recently and one of the main points that he told me is that we're not saying that you have to answer this certain person, but it's just that equal opportunity needs to be there," said Jessica Johnson, English professor at Ohio State Lima.

-The discussion was part of the university's Diversity Committee Connecting Through Inclusion series.
+The discussion was part of the Ohio State Lima's Diversity Committee Connecting Through Inclusion series.